Vitreoretinal Fellowship of the Retina Service

 Research opportunities are currently available in many areas.
 The Retina Service faculty members are involved in a wide variety of projects encompassing a full spectrum of investigation from clinical trials and epidemiology to basic science bench research.
 Many examples can be viewed at the following web sites:

 The fellow can also tap into the extensive research community in the Boston area.
-Even within ophthalmology and eye research, this community is quite extensive, and includes the Schepens Eye Research Institute and Joslin Diabetes Center to name two.
+Even within ophthalmology and eye research, this community is quite extensive, and includes the Schepens Eye Research Institute of Mass.
+Eye and Ear and Joslin Diabetes Center to name two.
 It is required, though, that the fellow design a project in which a Retina Service faculty is an integral member of the research team.
 In this regard, the faculty member serves as the intramural research preceptor for the fellow.

 Many Retina Service fellows have been successful in conducting research that resulted in publication in peer-reviewed journals, such as Nature.
 In addition, they have been very successful in winning awards, which have included: